In this article, I will share answers to common grill master questions like how long does charcoal last?

 The volume ratio of briquettes vs. lump is 1:1.5 kg.
 Add to that, the fact that briquettes have additives in them to make them last longer.

-This is the reason why a kg of briquettes can last 3-4 hours, whereas, 1
+This is the reason why a kg of briquettes can last 3-4 hours, whereas, 1 and a half kg of lump charcoal would give you 1-2 hours of burn time.

-how long does a charcoal grill stay hot?
+How long does a charcoal grill stay hot?

 A number of variables are important to understand to have a great yet economical grilling experience.